Skip to main content

 Select Database in the Dashboard Data Source Wizard modal dialog and click Next:

-The wizard displays the created data connection component using its display name defined in the following topic section: Configure the SQL Connection Component.
+The wizard displays the created data connection component using its display name specified earlier.

 Click Next and use the Run Query Builder… option: